 The Future Land Use Map designates the land as "Residential Neighborhood 3" (RN3).
 Open Space/Greenway designation applies in part to the site as well.
-The RN-3 designation supports an average density of five units per acre as the city develops and expands.
+The RN-3 designation supports an average density of five units per acre as the City develops and expands.
 This is a goal over a broad area that is designed to encourage of mix of housing types and efficient use of land; however, it does not necessarily apply to each project that is proposed.
 Various zoning districts are used to implement this designation.
-The Open Space/Greenway was part of the original evaluation of the area and the need for public park space.
-The public park will be to the north of this land and there no other open space areas that need to be preserved.

-RN3 areas will typically have zoning of FS-RL, FS-RM, F-PRD (Planned Residence District), PUD (Planned Unit Development) or RLP (Manufactured home park).
-This site is already zoned FS-RL, there is no change with this amendment.
+RN3 areas will typically have zoning of "FS-RL," "FS-RM," "F-PRD" (Planned Residence District), "PUD' (Planned Unit Development) or "RLP" (Manufactured Home Park).
+This site is already zoned "FS-RL," there is no change with this amendment.

 Attachment F includes the excerpt of Plan 2040 for the RN3 designation that is discussed below.
 Each land use designation in Plan 2040 describes its context and potential issues to be addressed or guidance for projects as they occur during the next 20 years.
-The existing FS-RL zoning along with the proposed Master Plan amendment aligns with the RN3 land use designation.
+The existing "FS-RL" zoning along with the proposed Master Plan amendment aligns with the RN3 land use designation.